The Paul O'Grady Show: 2006–2009: Channel 4

-On 10 January 2006, in an unexpected announcement, O'Grady said that he had decided to leave ITV for Channel 4, following a dispute between O'Grady and Granada Television (who made The Paul O'Grady Show for ITV) after Granada 'forgot' to renew O'Grady's ITV contract.
+On 10 January 2006, in an unexpected announcement, O'Grady said that he had decided to leave ITV for Channel 4, following a dispute between O'Grady and Granada Productions (who made The Paul O'Grady Show for ITV) after Granada 'forgot' to renew O'Grady's ITV contract.
 O'Grady was believed to have left ITV not only due to his contract renewal issues nor his salary, but rather he wanted more creative control over the show (Granada had promptly refused when the show was under their production).
 His own television production company, Olga TV (named after one of his pet dogs), subsequently took over production of the programme.

 The programme began its run on Channel 4 in March 2006, in the same 5:00–6:00 pm early evening slot, alternating in this slot every three months or so with Richard & Judy.
 In response, initially ITV decided to air repeats of the original show in the same slot.
 This was partially the reason why, for its first few series on the new channel, Channel 4 billed the programme as The New Paul O'Grady Show.

 During its time on both ITV from 2004 to 2005 and Channel 4, The Paul O'Grady Show was broadcast live on Mondays, Tuesdays, and Wednesdays, but Thursday's and Friday's episode were pre-recorded on the Tuesday and Wednesday of that week, respectively, at 12:30 pm.